 11. Echo Lake

 Are you dreaming of an isolated lake area far from civilization?
-We believe Echo Lake, a small water body in the Flathead Valley about 5 miles northeast of Bigfork, will serve as a natural sanctuary for you.
+Echo Lake, a small water body in the Flathead Valley about 5 miles northeast of Bigfork, will be a natural sanctuary for you.

 Even though Echo Lake is somewhat more distant and secluded, it is undoubtedly just as magnificent as its neighbor, the gorgeous and enormous Flathead Lake, with its many wildlife areas and state parks.
 And Echo Lake can be a better option for you and your traveling companions, depending on your social bandwidth and interests.